brownjasonj/puzzlesolver/README.md

 gradle bootRun

-Once the application is running you need to post one of the json files (found in the resources directory) to
+Once the application is running you need to post one of the json files (found in the resources directory puzzlesolver/src/main/resources/) to

 http://localhost:30001/solveproblem